DziriBERT: a Pre-trained Language Model for the Algerian Dialect: Introduction

 \section{Introduction}

 Recently, there has been a wide interest in pre-training and fine-tuning large language models using the transformer architecture \cite{mbert,gpt}.
-In contrast to previous word embeddings \cite{wrd2vec, glove}, current language models are trained to generate contextualized embeddings which allowed a quality leap in most Natural Language Processing tasks.
+In contrast to previous word embeddings \cite{wrd2vec, glove}, current language models are trained to generate contextualized embeddings which allow a quality leap in most Natural Language Processing tasks.
 However, most of the current transformers have been pre-trained on languages for which large text resources are already available, such as English \cite{mbert}, French \cite{martin2020camembert} and Italian \cite{italian}.
 Even multilingual models, such as the mBERT \cite{mbert} and XLM-R \cite{xlmr}, are limited to official languages that have a large web presence.

-Low-resource languages such as African and Arabic dialects received less attention due to the lack of data and their specific and complex morphology.
+Low-resource languages such as African and Arabic dialects received less attention due to the lack of data and their specific and/or complex morphology.
 For example, the Algerian dialect is spoken by 44 Million people but lacks publicly available datasets.

 Indeed, Modern Standard Arabic (MSA) is the most common written language in official documents, books, and newspapers in Algeria.
 However, the local dialect is very frequent in informal communications, messaging, or in the social media sphere.
-A recent study \cite{arabizi} shows that 74.6\% of the Algerian web-generated content (mostly on Facebook) is conveyed in dialectal Arabic rather than MSA, and 62\% of this content is transcribed in Latin alphabet characters (which is known as Arabizi).
+A recent study \cite{arabizi} showed that 74.6\% of the Algerian web-generated content (mostly on Facebook) is conveyed in dialectal Arabic rather than MSA, and 62\% of this content is transcribed in Roman alphabet characters (which is also known as Arabizi).

 The Algerian dialect is mainly inspired from standard Arabic but also from Tamazight\footnote{The original language of the first inhabitants of the region.}, French, Turkish, Spanish, Italian, and English.
 It has several specificities that make the application of MSA or multilingual models inappropriate.
-First, it may be written either using Arabic or Latin letters (e.g. Salam \<سلام> (eng: Peace) ).
-Then, numbers are sometimes used to represent letters that do not exist in the Latin alphabet (e.g. the use of the number 3 to represent the letter \<ع> or the number 7 to represent the letter \<ح >).
+First, it may be written either using Arabic or Roman letters (e.g. Salam \<سلام> (eng: Peace) ).
+Then, numbers are sometimes used to represent letters that do not exist in the Roman alphabet (e.g. the use of the number 3 to represent the letter \<ع> or the number 7 to represent the letter \<ح >).
 Finally, despite the influence of the above-cited languages, the Algerian dialect also has its own vocabulary that does not exist in other standard languages.